AminMohsenifar/The-EAMRF-forest-change-detection-method/Code/README.txt

 2.3.
 The function 'EAMRF' returns the binary change map 'L_EAMRF' in which the labels 1 and 2 represent the changed and unchanged areas, respectively.

 2.4.
-The function 'Evaluation' compares the produced change map with the ground truth data to give you a report of the quantitative results.
+The function 'Evaluation' compares the produced change map with the ground truth data to provide a quantitative validation report.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 All the best!